The Perils of Doing Business Across Borders

 At the same time, the renewed economic rise of Asia, along with unprecedented global connectedness, has led to the emergence of risks that virtually all businesses around the world are exposed to.
 Take North Korea: while an unpredictable hermit kingdom on the other side of the world would hardly have mattered much to Brazil's Embraer and Vale in the early 1990s, Kim Jong Un's nuclear overtures today have the potential to negatively affect geopolitical stability in China's neighborhood, a market both companies strongly depend on.

-As Larry Summers recently wrote,
+As Larry Summers recently wrote even before the election of Trump,

 Even the possibility of Trump becoming President is dangerous.
 The economy is already growing at a sub-two percent rate in substantial part because of a lack of confidence in a weak world economy.
 A growing sense that a protectionist demagogue could soon become President of the United States would surely introduce great uncertainty at home and abroad.
 The resulting increase in risk premiums might well be enough to tip a fragile US economy into recession.
 And a concern that the US was becoming protectionists and isolationist could easily undermine confidence in many emerging markets and set off a financial crisis.